Has a close friend or family ever approached you to borrow money? Having trouble saying “no”? Do you feel stuck in an awkward situation?

 Otherwise, if you have the money to help, just give it, don’t loan it.

 When it comes to helping out a friend, especially in desperate times, it can be hard to say no. We want to do whatever we can.
-And so, (if you must) follow these 3 crucial rules for lending people money to protect yourself and your relationships
+And so, (if you must) follow these 5 crucial steps for lending people money to protect yourself and your relationships

 If you do decide to lend, get it in writing.
 Make sure you have all the basics written down and filed away.
 You’ll need the person’s name, date you lent them the money, how much you lent them and a payment plan you’ve both agreed upon.
 This will help you avoid conflict in the future.
 By keeping a record of the transaction you’ll be less likely to forget how much you lent them.
 You even ask the borrower to sign a promissory note spelling out the terms of the loan.
 This will serve a couple of purposes.
 For one, it clarifies that you are making a loan, not a gift.
 Additionally, if the borrower doesn’t repay the loan, you always have the option of taking them to court to collect.